Ferndown: Industry

 On the outskirts of the town lie the Ferndown and Uddens Industrial Estates, forming the largest industrial area in East Dorset containing a wide range of both small and large businesses.
-Ferndown Industrial Estate, Uddens Trading Estate and East Dorset Trade Park cover an area of approximately 61.h hectares.
-Many household names and major employers are present there, such as Farrow & Ball.
+Ferndown Industrial Estate, Uddens Trading Estate and East Dorset Trade Park cover an area of approximately 61 ha Many household names and major employers are present there, such as Farrow & Ball.
 A diverse range of industries are also represented covering business services, manufacturing, retail and many more.

 Sport and recreation

-The King George's Field named in memoriam to King George V is very large area of open space including a children's playground with equipment for children with special needs, six tennis courts, four football pitches, cricket pitch, a bowling green, boules area, croquet practice lawn, a rugby pitch and a fully equipped skateboard park.
+The King George's Field named in memoriam to King George V is a large area of open space including a children's playground with equipment for children with special needs, six tennis courts, four football pitches, a cricket pitch, a bowling green, boules area, a croquet practice lawn, a rugby pitch and a skateboard park.

-There are two golf clubs, Ferndown Forest Golf Club, which offers a single 18-hole course, and Ferndown Golf Club, which offers two courses: The Old Course also known as the Championship Course, and the nine-hole Aliss Course also known as the President's Course.
+There are two golf clubs: Ferndown Forest Golf Club, which offers a single 18-hole course, and Ferndown Golf Club, which offers two courses – The Old Course also known as the Championship Course, and the nine-hole Aliss Course also known as the President's Course.

-The Ferndown Leisure Centre, situated next to Ferndown Upper School, has two heated pools, a sports hall, a fully equipped Gymnasium, Squash Courts and a rifle range as well as a power house suite.
+Ferndown Leisure Centre, next to Ferndown Upper School, has two heated pools, a sports hall, a gymnasium, squash courts and a rifle range.
 The Leisure Centre facilities (as well as the surrounding field) are shared with the Upper School.

 Ferndown Community Centre is one of the town's main attractions, home of the Barrington Theatre in the main shopping centre at Penny's Walk, which also includes a large Tesco supermarket and the local branch of the county library.

-Also there are large areas of woodland and heathlands around Ferndown including Holt Heath and Slop Bog.
+There are large areas of woodland and heathlands around Ferndown including Holt Heath and Slop Bog.
 This heathland originally covered the entire area and up until the early 1900s covered many areas that are now residential.
-Also on many of the heaths and in much of the woodland there are many burial mounds and small ponds.
-However, recently Ferndown Heath, visible from King George V playing field, has been subject to several heath fires.